Welcome back to Cotehele Mill

-Walk round the back of the mill for an up-close view of the working waterwheel.
+Walk round the back of the mill for an up-close view of the waterwheel.
 It has 56 buckets, each holding up to nine gallons (approximately 41 litres) of water.
-At normal speed the waterwheel rotates at four revolutions per minute and can produce a maximum of 8.7 horsepower or 6.5 kilowatts.
+Normally, the waterwheel rotates at four revolutions per minute and can produce a maximum of 8.7 horsepower or 6.5 kilowatts.
+Unfortunately, the waterwheel is currently not able to turn due to recent storm damage to the weir.
+We are working hard to restore the weir and get the wheel turning once again.

 Horse-drawn hay rake